Dentistry: History

 Tooth decay was low in pre-agricultural societies, but the advent of farming society about 10,000 years ago correlated with an increase in tooth decay (cavities).
+A 2017 study suggested that 130,000 years ago the Neanderthals used rudimentary dentistry tools.
+A 2026 paper reported on a tooth that had been subjected to drilling by Neandarthals at least 49,000 years ago.
+In 2015, researchers reported about an infected tooth from Italy partially cleaned with flint tools, between 13,820 and 14,160 years old.

-An infected tooth from Italy partially cleaned with flint tools, between 13,820 and 14,160 years old, represents the oldest known dentistry, although a 2017 study suggests that 130,000 years ago the Neanderthals already used rudimentary dentistry tools.
-In Italy evidence dated to the Paleolithic, around 13,000 years ago, points to bitumen used to fill a tooth and in Neolithic Slovenia, 6500 years ago, beeswax was used to close a fracture in a tooth.
+The evidence dated to the Paleolithic, around 13,000 years ago, points to bitumen used to fill a tooth and in Neolithic Slovenia, 6500 years ago, beeswax was used to close a fracture in a tooth.
 The Indus valley has yielded evidence of dentistry being practised as far back as 7000 BC, during the Stone Age.
 The Neolithic site of Mehrgarh (now in Pakistan's south western province of Balochistan) indicates that this form of dentistry involved curing tooth related disorders with bow drills operated, perhaps, by skilled bead-crafters.
 The reconstruction of this ancient form of dentistry showed that the methods used were reliable and effective.
 The earliest dental filling, made of beeswax, was discovered in Slovenia and dates from 6500 years ago.
 Dentistry was practised in prehistoric Malta, as evidenced by a skull which had a dental abscess lanced from the root of a tooth dating back to around 2500 BC.
 The practice of dentistry dates back thousands of years, with evidence of dental procedures such as tooth extraction and fillings found in ancient civilizations like the Egyptians and the Greeks.
 One notable historical figure is Pierre Fauchard, often referred to as the 'father of modern dentistry,' who wrote the first comprehensive book on the subject in 1728.

 An ancient Sumerian text describes a "tooth worm" as the cause of dental caries.
 Evidence of this belief has also been found in ancient India, Egypt, Japan, and China.
 The legend of the worm is also found in the Homeric Hymns, and as late as the 14th century AD the surgeon Guy de Chauliac still promoted the belief that worms cause tooth decay.

 Recipes for the treatment of toothache, infections and loose teeth are spread throughout the Ebers Papyrus, Kahun Papyri, Brugsch Papyrus, and Hearst papyrus of Ancient Egypt.
 The Edwin Smith Papyrus, written in the 17th century BC but which may reflect previous manuscripts from as early as 3000 BC, discusses the treatment of dislocated or fractured jaws.
 In the 18th century BC, the Code of Hammurabi referenced dental extraction twice as it related to punishment.
 Examination of the remains of some ancient Egyptians and Greco-Romans reveals early attempts at dental prosthetics.
 However, it is possible the prosthetics were prepared after death for aesthetic reasons.